Winter Packing List: How to Pack Light for Cold Weather Trips

 If You’re Bringing Gear

 There’s no way around it: you’ll have to check a bag.
-If possible, pack everything but your equipment in a carry on so you can avoid paying for two bags.
+If possible, pack everything but your equipment in a

 - Keep an eye on weather patterns.
 Will you need your heaviest coat?
 Or could you go with a lighter one?